dwight-foster/Pytorch-TecoGAN/README.md

 # TecoGAN
 ## This repository contains my pytorch implementation of the TecoGan project for video super resolution.
 The code uses version 1.7.1 of pytorch.
 The originial code and paper can be found here:
-##Update:
-Sorry I just saw my imports were wrong on the main file.
-Now everything is fixed so it should work.

 Github: <https://github.com/thunil/TecoGAN>

 Video: <https://www.youtube.com/watch?v=pZXFXtfd-Ak>